-3. Sleep, if system asserts $\overline{QACK}$ with HID0[SLEEP] set.
+3. Sleep, if system asserts ~QACK with HID0[SLEEP] set.

-Additionally, the MPC7447A has a Deep Sleep mode which can offer further power savings from Sleep mode by turning off the PLL by setting PLL\CFG to 0xF and hence allowing the SYSCLK source to be disabled.
+Additionally, the MPC7447A has a Deep Sleep mode, which can offer further power savings from Sleep mode by setting PLL_CFG to 0xF, which turns off the PLL, hence allowing the SYSCLK source to be disabled.

-For further explanation on standard power management features between both implementations please refer to the MPC7450 RISC Microprocessor Family User's Manual.
+For further explanation on standard power management features between both implementations, please refer to the MPC7447A Reference Manual.